 - Send boxes to recycle factories.
 If you live close to a factory that recycles paper and cardboard, or you pass by one on your way to work, it won’t hurt to take your stack of boxes and deliver them for recycling.

 - Call a rubbish removal company.
 If you want to recycle the boxes, but don’t live near a recycle factory (or have recycling bins in the vicinity), you can always call a rubbish removals company to pick them up from your home.
-Of course it’s not worth just calling for a few boxes, so it would be better if you combine with other garbage you’ll need to get rid of.
+Of course, it’s not worth just calling for a few boxes, so it would be better if you combine with other garbage you’ll need to get rid of.

 - Recycle creatively.
 If you have a little too many boxes you can handle, and if a lot of them aren’t good for anything, you can leave them at home and look up online what you can do with unneeded cardboard.
-You will find a lot of DIY websites with instructions of making toys and decorations.
+You will find a lot of DIY websites with instructions for making toys and decorations.
 This turning boxes into baskets post is the perfect example of a creative recycling idea.
-If you or your children enjoy such activities, give it a go and you’ll be surprise how creativity can make rubbish into something pretty to look at.
+If you or your children enjoy such activities, give it a go and you’ll be surprised how creativity can make rubbish into something pretty to look at.

 At our removal company, we know our cardboard, and we listen to our customers.
 We can sell you boxes and packing materials depending on your needs.
 How you get rid of the boxes after they’ve done their job is up to you.